Organic Hemp Protein Powder, Seeds & Other Hemp Products

 What Are The Health Benefits?

-Scientists believe that hemp protein has the optimum balance of Omega-3 to Omega-6 amino acids.
-The ratio of between 2:1 and 3:1 is considered the optimum range for human health, along with the 9 essential amino acids.
+Scientists believe that hemp protein intake has the optimum balance of Omega-3 to Omega-6 amino acids.
+The ratio of these amino acids is between 2:1 and 3:1 is considered the optimum range for human health, along with the good source of 9 essential amino acids.

 Where Can I Buy Hemp Protein Powder?